-On 5 January, we held a “black armband silent rally” at Adelaide Oval (see pics) using black to symbolise the death of State Government respect for the Park Lands.
+On 5 January, we held a “black armband silent rally” at Adelaide Oval (see pics below) using black to symbolise the death of State Government respect for the Park Lands.

 On 9 January we wrote to the Premier enclosing pictures of the rally.
-By the end April 2019, we still had received no reply from the Premier, nor from Ministers Knoll nor Spiers.
+By June 2019, we still had received no reply from the Premier, nor from Ministers Knoll nor Spiers.